 Child Welfare League of America

-Comprising current and former foster youth, the council informs the field about the strengths and needs of youth in the foster care system and develops strategic alliances to improve the system of supports and services in the areas of positive youth development, independent living, transition supports, and youth involvement.
+Comprising youth currently or formerly in foster care, the council informs the field about the strengths and needs of youth in the foster care system and develops strategic alliances to improve the system of supports and services in the areas of positive youth development, independent living, transition supports, and youth involvement.

 Realizing the Power of Youth and Young Adult Voice Through Youth Leadership Boards